scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 AVAX is denomination 9, so the smallest unit of AVAX is nanoAVAX (nAVAX) at 10^-9 AVAX

 ## Web Wallet

-### When hardware wallet integration?

-There is an Avalanche-X grant for [ledger support](https://www.avalabs.org/avalanche-x/explore-open-grants/ledger-support).

 ### What is the HD Path?